Milton Margai: Path to independence

 Though Margai was pro-British and conservative in his political views, he felt that Sierra Leone would fare better as a self-determined state.
 In 1951, Margai oversaw the drafting of a new constitution which triggered the process of decolonisation.
 In 1953, Sierra Leone was granted local ministerial powers and Margai was made Chief Minister.
 The new constitution ensured Sierra Leone a parliamentary system within the Commonwealth of Nations and was formally adopted in 1958.

 Margai led the Sierra Leonean delegation at the constitutional conferences that were held with British Colonial Secretary Iain Macleod in London in 1960.
 On 27 April 1961, Milton Margai led Sierra Leone to independence from the United Kingdom.
 The nation held its first general elections on 27 May 1962 and Margai was elected Sierra Leone's first Prime Minister by a landslide.
-His party, the Sierra Leone People's Party (SLPP) won majority of seat in parliament.
+His party, the Sierra Leone People's Party (SLPP) won a majority of seats in parliament.
 Margai then sought to heal divides between Sierra Leone's ethnic groups, as several northern ethnic groups felt underrepresented in the SLPP.
 To ameliorate their concerns, Margai appointed several elites from northern ethnic groups to key ministerial positions.
 However, this did little to lessen poverty in the north, and forced the SLPP to engage in clientelism in order to ease tensions with northern ethnic leaders.